MicrosoftDocs/architecture-center/docs/reference-architectures/ai/end-to-end-smart-factory-content.md

     predictions of the machine learning model.
 For example, they might examine a valve that the model predicted had failed.

 -   **Safety auditor**.
-When questions arise about a model’s predictions, safety auditors can review the archived video streams to detect anomalies, assess compliance, and confirm results.
+When questions arise about a model's predictions, safety auditors can review the archived video streams to detect anomalies, assess compliance, and confirm results.